michaeltukdev/AetherBilling/README.md

 Aether is currently  in full-development and is relatively rough.

 I would currently appreciate as much help as possible so you are free to make pull requests and help out.

-## Contact

-If you are interested in this project or just want to discuss with me about it;

-Reach out to me on Discord (michaelt.uk) or Email (mikey.d.tilley@gmail.com)